-- ★ be at least 25 years old on the 1st day of the academic year in which admission is sought, least completed senior secondary education, and - have proof of at least 5 years' relevant work experience relevant to the proposed study programme.

-Additionally, such candidates will sit for three (3) Mature Age Entry Examination papers, which are covering the topics of - English Proficiency, General Knowledge, and Mathematical Ability.
+- ★ be at least 25 years old on the 1st day of the academic year in which admission is sought, have at least completed senior secondary education, and - have proof of at least 5 years' relevant work experience relevant to the proposed study programme. - Additionally, such candidates will sit for three (3) Mature Age Entry Examination papers, which are covering the topics of English Proficiency, General Knowledge, and Mathematical Ability.
 A 60% average of all the papers is required, with no paper below 50%.

-H.17.2.1.2.
+K.1.4.
 RECOGNITION OF PRIOR LEARNING (RPL)